DavidNester/BarelyLegal/README.md

 To add changes
 ```
 git add .
-git commit "Name the changes in your commit"
+git commit -m "Name the changes in your commit"
 git -u push origin master
 ```